Paul W. Bush, Pharm.D., MBA, BCPS, FASHP

 Vice President, Global Resource Development and Consulting

-Paul Bush is the Vice President for Global Resource Development and Consulting for the American Society of Health-System Pharmacists (ASHP).
-He has held the positions of Chief Pharmacy Officer for Duke University Hospital in Durham, NC, Director of Pharmacy Services for Medical University of South Carolina, St. John Hospital and Medical Center and Detroit Osteopathic Hospital and was Corporate Director for Clinical Pharmacy Services for Horizon Health System.
+Prior to his current role, Paul held the positions of Chief Pharmacy Officer for Duke University Hospital in Durham, NC, Director of Pharmacy Services for Medical University of South Carolina, St. John Hospital and Medical Center and Detroit Osteopathic Hospital and was Corporate Director for Clinical Pharmacy Services for Horizon Health System.
 Dr. Bush has served on the faculty of several schools of pharmacy, and has been deeply involved in ASHP at the state and national levels for most of his professional life.

 David J. Warner, Pharm.D.